 For a chart of application fees based on the specific license sought and many other variables, please visit the Iowa Plumbing & Mechanical Systems Board licensure fee page.

 The HVAC industry is a highly regulated industry, and the Environmental Protection Agency is at the top of the list of government agencies regulating our industry.
-It is the responsibility of every HVAC technician, from beginner to veteran of the trade, to know EPA regulations and stay up to date in an ever-changing environment of rules and regulations.

 All HVAC technicians must be certified by the EPA to handle refrigerants.
 Please visit our EPA Refrigerant Certification page for more information.